kaprijela/zobro2/index.md

 - full network access is required for data updates

 ### Application Download
 Stable application can be downloaded from [Play Store](https://play.google.com/store/apps/details?id=com.zoobrno).
-This testing version needs to be downloaded from the [GitHub repository](http://github.com/kaprijela/zobro2).
+This testing version needs to be downloaded and compiled from the [GitHub repository](http://github.com/kaprijela/zobro2).